 In the Carl Hiaasen novel Stormy Weather, mobster Ira Jackson goes on a Roaring Rampage of Revenge against the real estate agent who sold his mother a defective home and the roofing inspector who didn't do his job properly, after a hurricane destroys the property and kills Jackson's mother.

-Jayne Cobb, the borderline Jerk Ass of Firefly, is seen in "The Message" to have a close relationship with his mother, judging by the letter (and the "cunning" knit hat) he receives from her.
+Jayne Cobb, the Token Evil Teammate of Firefly, is seen in "The Message" to have a close relationship with his mother, judging by the letter (and the "cunning" knit hat) he receives from her.
 The other crewmembers are clearly amused by this discovery.
 In the comic "Better Days", his fantasy ship is called the "Radiant Cobb".
 When everyone finds this amusing - "That's my mama's name!"

 Beautifully inverted by Bernard in Black Books.
 Whilst filling out his tax form: "Mother's maiden name...
 Christ, what's her first name?
 I just knew her as ma!
 That'll have to do.
 Ma.
 [Beat] Possibly deceased."